mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 The characters may find the following skills to be of some value:
-Streetwise, Melee, Athletics, Deception, Persuade and Admin; the following additional skills are useful in some situations: Gambler, Medic, Computer, Mechanic, Engineer, Advocate, Stealth and Jack- of-all-trades.
+Streetwise, Melee, Athletics, Deception, Persuade and Admin; the following additional skills are useful in some situations: Gambler, Medic, Computer, Mechanic, Engineer, Advocate, Stealth and Jack-of-all-trades.

 ### REFEREE'S NOTES